 Inhibitor drugs are medications that target specific genetic mutations.
 They focus on the specific genes that cause the cell to grow atypically.
 These drugs can slow or stop cancer cells by shutting off the genes causing abnormal growth.

 A healthcare professional will choose the specific medication based on what the biomarker testing reveals.
 A person can take many of these medications orally.
-Sometimes they may receive them via infusion.
+Sometimes, they may receive them via infusion.

 A person may still receive chemotherapy for NSCLC.
 This depends on the size of the tumor and the stage of lung cancer.

 Biomarker testing can help a doctor decide if chemotherapy may be helpful, according to a 2017 article.
-It can also help healthcare teams decide the best type of chemotherapy drugs to use.

 Although overall rates of lung cancer have declined, rates among nonsmokers continue to rise.
 Nonsmokers who develop lung cancer most often get adenocarcinoma, a type of NSCLC.